koel/koel/docs/cli-commands.md

 Some of the commands, such as `koel:scan` and `koel:prune`, can be scheduled to run at regular intervals.
 Koel uses Laravel’s built-in scheduler to manage this.

-In order to set up the scheduler, you need to add the following cron entry to your server:
+In order to set up the scheduler, you need to add the following cron entry into the crontab of the webserver user (for example, if it's `www-data`, run `sudo crontab -u www-data -e`):

 ```bash
 * * * * * cd /path-to-koel-installation && php artisan schedule:run >> /dev/null 2>&1